tnelsond/peakslab/README.md

 - Had 800mb of sheet music I wanted to compress down and looked around for jbig2 support.
 I could turn each page into a tiny pdf, but the pdfs don't open on mobile and I wanted them to show up just as an image with no controls or nonsense.
 Couldn't find any readily available jbig2 decoders for javascript or wasm.
 (Other than the ones inside pdf.js and pdfium etc. but getting those to work with my code wasn't happening.
 I tried using pdf.js but it was slow, huge, and still ugly.
 So I had Claude AI guide me through adapting ghostscript's jbig2dec.
 I was gonna use libpng but that made the wasm decoder 178kb, the largest part of PeakSlab yet.
 I didn't like that, so I had Claude write a new frontend to jbig2dec that did custom 1-bit PNG encoding from scratch.
 The wasm for that is down to 92kb and it works great.
 - Changed some compile flags, got the core peak wasm module down to 37kb.
 Used Claude AI to remove jbig2.js for more space savings.
 - Aggressively disabled code for the generation of jbig2.wasm, got it down to 26kb.
+- Started using walloc in order to remove emscripten glue code that was dependent on emmalloc.
+Got jbig2.wasm down to 17kb and peak.wasm down to 38kb with no glue required.
+- Noticed that my peak.wasm module was being fetched and compiled multiple times, so I fixed that.
+After all that I noticed that loadtime was quite a bit faster and boosted decompression speeds.